VTEC: VTEC-E

-3-Stage VTEC
+Three-stage VTEC

-3-Stage VTEC is a version that employs three different cam profiles to control intake valve timing and lift.
+Three-stage VTEC is a version that employs three different cam profiles to control intake valve timing and lift.
 Due to this version of VTEC being designed around a SOHC valve head, space was limited; so VTEC can modify only the opening and closing of the intake valves.
 The low-end fuel economy improvements of VTEC-E and the performance of conventional VTEC are combined in this application.
-From idle to 2500-3000 RPM, depending on load conditions, one intake valve fully opens while the other opens just slightly, enough to prevent pooling of fuel behind the valve, also called 12-valve mode.
+From idle to 2500–3000 rpm, depending on load conditions, one intake valve fully opens while the other opens just slightly, enough to prevent pooling of fuel behind the valve, also called 12-valve mode.
 This 12 Valve mode results in swirl of the intake charge which increases combustion efficiency, resulting in improved low end torque and better fuel economy.
-At 3000-5400 RPM, depending on load, one of the VTEC solenoids engages, which causes the second valve to lock onto the first valve's camshaft lobe.
+At 3000–5400 rpm, depending on load, one of the VTEC solenoids engages, which causes the second valve to lock onto the first valve's camshaft lobe.
 Also called 16-valve mode, this method resembles a normal engine operating mode and improves the mid-range power curve.
-At 5500-7000 RPM, the second VTEC solenoid engages (both solenoids now engaged) so that both intake valves are using a middle, third camshaft lobe.
-The third lobe is tuned for high-performance and provides peak power at the top end of the RPM range.
+At 5500–7000 rpm, the second VTEC solenoid engages (both solenoids now engaged) so that both intake valves are using a middle, third camshaft lobe.
+The third lobe is tuned for high-performance and provides peak power at the top end of the rpm range.

-In newer version of 3-Stage i-VTEC combined VTC and PGM-FI to allow ECU to control full range of mode to archive greater fuel economy improvements and performance.
+In newer version of Three-stage i-VTEC combined VTC and PGM-FI to allow ECU to control full range of mode to achieve greater fuel economy improvements and performance.
 Honda CR-Z able to switch between low-end mode and standard mode from 1000 rpm to 2250 rpm uninterrupted and engage to high cam mode from 2250 rpm upward on SOHC.